dmcclure/dist-lock/README.md

 ### Getting the details of an acquired lock

-#### distLock.getAcquiredLock(resourceName, id, callback)
+#### distLock.getAcquiredLock(resourceName, callback)

 Parameters:

 Name  | Type | Description
 ----- | ---- | -----------
-resourceName | string | Unique name of the shared resource that is locked id | string | Unique ID of the lock callback | Function | Function called with the lock's details an error occurs
+resourceName | string | Unique name of the shared resource that is locked callback | Function | Function called with the lock's details or an error

-On success, the callback function will be called with lock or null if the lock does not exist.
+On success, the callback function will be called with a lock or with null if the lock does not exist.

 License
 ----